Particular/NServiceBus.Bootstrap.WindowsService/README.md

 This nuget helps you get started on a new self hosted NServiceBus application.
 If you have an existing NServiceBus project you have probably already solved the problems this nuget attempts to address.

-### In Memory
+### In Memory Persistence

 This nuget configures everything to be in memory.
 The reason is that it makes no assumptions about your choice of persistence and it also aims to be run-able with no other dependencies.

-### Serilog

-The nuget is opinionated in terms of logging library.
-It nuget takes a dependency on [Serilog](http://serilog.net/) and wires it into the NServiceBus infrastructure.

-### Autofac

-The nuget is opinionated in terms of container.
-It nuget takes a dependency on [Autofac](http://autofac.org/) and wires it into the NServiceBus infrastructure.
+Note that the generated configuration code to use InMemory is wrapped in an `if (Environment.UserInteractive && Debugger.IsAttached)` this is to remind you to choose a durable persistence suitable for production use.
+If you really want to use InMemory then simply move it out of the `if` check.
+Feel free to modify the if statement to better meet your development requirements.

 # Justification

 ## Drawbacks of the NServiceBus Host

-*The numbers and comparisons are taken from projects included in this repository*

 ### Performance

 In the larger scheme of things these numbers could be argued to be irrelevant, especially in the context of a real solution.
 However I am including them to show that a self hosted solution is in fact a little more performant.
 This is no surprise since a self host is a specific solution to a problem and hence can be more specialized.

-#### Startup time

-NServiceBus Host 5200 ms

-Self Host 2783 ms

-#### Memory Usage

-NServiceBus Host 37.9 MB

-Self Host 21.3 MB

-### Deployment Size

-The Self Host does not need `NServiceBus.Host` (exe or pdb) however it does require a few more lines of setup code (see "How the code differs" below).
-The end result is that the self host approach is approximately 2.7MB smaller.
+This specialization results in

+ * reduced memory usage
+ * Faster statup time
+ * Smaller deployment size

 ### Debugging